GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 special properties that modify the behavior of programs that use them.
-All dynamic CPTs are normalized in one of two ways: If a CPT was designed to behave differently across a *hinge* value (e.g., a CPT designed specifically for topographic relief may include a discontinuity in color across the the coastline at *z = 0*) then the CPT's *z*-values will range from -1, via 0 at the hinge, to +1 at the end.
+All dynamic CPTs are normalized in one of two ways: If a CPT was designed to behave differently across a *hinge* value (e.g., a CPT designed specifically for topographic relief may include a discontinuity in color across the coastline at *z = 0*), then the CPT's *z*-values will range from -1, via 0 at the hinge, to +1 at the other end.
 The hinge value is specified via the special comment

 | ``# HINGE = <hinge-value>``